-Nursing facilities began filing claims through the Internet at www.emomed.com in October 2003.
-You must use www.emomed.com in order to transmit MO HealthNet claims in a Health Insurance Portability and Accountability (HIPAA) compliant manner.
+Nursing facilities began filing claims through the Internet at emomed.com in October 2003.
+You must use emomed.com in order to transmit MO HealthNet claims in a Health Insurance Portability and Accountability (HIPAA) compliant manner.
 To apply for a user account for emomed.com, you may access the Application for MO HealthNet Internet Access Account at http://manuals.momed.com/Application.html and click on the Apply for Internet access link.

 To assist nursing facilities with Internet billing the MO HealthNet has developed a set of Frequently Asked Questions.

-- What are the revenue codes to be used when billing nursing home claims to MO HealthNet?
+What revenue codes are used when billing Nursing Home claims to MO HealthNet?

 Valid codes are shown in the chart below.